usnistgov/FIPS201/_FIPS201/keymanagement.md

 # 5. PIV Key Management Requirements

 PIV Cards consistent with this specification will have two or more asymmetric private keys.
-To manage the public keys associated with the asymmetric private keys, departments and agencies shall issue and manage X.509 public key certificates as specified below.
+To manage the public keys associated with the asymmetric private keys, departments and agencies SHALL issue and manage X.509 public key certificates as specified below.

 ## 5.1 Architecture

-The CA that issues certificates to support PIV Card authentication shall participate in the hierarchical PKI for the Common Policy managed by the Federal PKI.
-Self-signed, self-issued, and CA certificates issued by these CAs shall conform to *Worksheet 1: Self-Signed Certificate Profile*, *Worksheet 2: Self-Issued CA Certificate Profile*, and *Worksheet 3: Cross Certificate Profile*, respectively, in *X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program* [PROF].
+The CA that issues certificates to support PIV Card authentication SHALL participate in the hierarchical PKI for the Common Policy managed by the Federal PKI.
+Self-signed, self-issued, and CA certificates issued by these CAs SHALL conform to *Worksheet 1: Self-Signed Certificate Profile*, *Worksheet 2: Self-Issued CA Certificate Profile*, and *Worksheet 3: Cross Certificate Profile*, respectively, in *X.509 Certificate and Certificate Revocation List (CRL) Extensions Profile for the Shared Service Providers (SSP) Program* [PROF].
 The requirements for legacy PKIs are defined in Section 5.4.

 ## 5.2 PKI Certificate

-All certificates issued to support PIV Card authentication shall be issued under the *X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework* [COMMON].
+All certificates issued to support PIV Card authentication SHALL be issued under the *X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework* [COMMON].
 The requirements in this certificate policy cover identity proofing and the management of CAs and registration authorities.
 CAs and registration authorities may be operated by departments and agencies, or may be outsourced to PKI